Expanding My Academic Horizons with GOA

 Self-Advocacy in an Online Learning Space

-Often, a GOA instructor will encourage one-on-one meetings by offering their schedules, usually through a booking link, and a personalized Zoom meeting link.
+Often, a GOA teacher will encourage one-on-one meetings by offering their schedules, usually through a booking link, and a personalized Zoom meeting link.
 While most of a GOA course typically is asynchronous, there are occasional, and sometimes weekly, synchronous Zoom meetings.
 This is especially crucial in a course like Medical Problem Solving I. To understand the impact of disease and the most culturally sensitive way to relay a diagnosis to a patient, it is necessary that I interact with peers from different communities.
 The role of these synchronous meetings was to voice my concerns or learn of my progress within the course and synthesize information and grow my understanding of course material with other students.

 Student discussion and reflection assignments were also crucial in developing self-advocacy skills.
 Through various self-assessments and reflection opportunities offered in all of my GOA courses, I was able to evaluate my mastery in core competencies, such as the ability to curate content relevant to world issues.
 Whether through a quick check-in assignment or the weekly GOA student support email notifications, I was able to maintain my Canvas presence and engage with course material consistently, furthering my understanding.